RuiPedroDev/Stalkiana/README.md

     dotnet run stalkiana.cs
     ```

-## Information
+## Information and Usage

 This tool requires the instagram cookie and x-ig-app-id in order to work.
 If you don't know how to get the cookie and the x-ig-app-id, here are the steps to do it:

-1. Launch your browser and log in to Instagram
+1. Launch your browser and log in to Instagram.

-2. Go to inspect element (CTRL + SHIFT + C or F12)
+2. Go to inspect element (CTRL + SHIFT + C or F12).

-3. Go to the network tab and search for the request "graphql" and click on any of the requests
+3. Go to the network tab and type "graphql" on the filter at the top and click on any of the requests.

-4. Go to request headers and search for the cookie, triple click the value (mid=...) and copy it
+4. Go to request headers and search for the cookie, triple click the value (mid=...) and copy it.

-5. To get the x-ig-app-id scroll down until you find it (its a number with aproximately 15 digits)
+5. To get the x-ig-app-id scroll down until you find it (its a number with aproximately 15 digits).